kumarabhishek188/Online-Quiz-Platform/README.md

 This project was built using modern web technologies to ensure high performance and maintainability:

 - **React.js**: JavaScript library for building user interfaces.
-- **React Vite**: Enhanced development experience with improved build speed.
+- **React Vite**: Enhanced development experience with improved build speed..
-- **React Hooks**: Efficient state and lifecycle management.
 - **react-router-dom**: Seamless routing for multi-page navigation.
 - **Tailwind CSS**: For fast and customizable UI development.
 - **React Icons**: Icon library for enhancing visuals.